WashDems-Public/Data/events-spec.md

 ## Events Data Schema
-This document describes the fields in the orgs.json file.
+This section describes the fields in the orgs.json file.

 ### eventDate
 (Required) The day and date on which the event takes place.  (ex: "Thu, 12/1")